A Non-stiff Summation-By-Parts Finite Difference Method for the Scalar Wave Equation in Second Order Form: Characteristic Boundary Conditions and Nonlinear Interfaces: Concluding Remarks

 \section{Concluding Remarks}

-We have developed a characteristic based method for handling boundary and interface conditions with SBP finite difference methods for the second order wave equation.
+We have developed a characteristic based method for handling boundary and interface conditions with SBP finite difference methods for the second order, scalar wave equation.
 The key idea of the method is the introduction of an additional unknown on the block boundaries which evolves in time and acts as local Dirichlet data for the block.
 The rate of change of the boundary unknown is defined in an upwind fashion that modifies the incoming characteristic variable, which is similar to the technique previously used to remove stiffness for the wave equation in first order form with nonlinear interfaces \citep{KozdonDunhamNordstrom2012}.

-The main benefit of the scheme is that, when compared with the standard approach \citep{VirtaMattsson2014, Duru2019}, the scheme is non-stiff for all characteristic boundary conditions and a class of nonlinear interface conditions that can be written in characteristic form.
+The main benefit of the scheme is that, when compared with the standard approach \citep{VirtaMattsson2014, Duru2019}, the scheme is non-stiff for all characteristic boundary conditions and a class of nonlinear interface conditions that can be written in characteristic form; we note that at the continuous level the equation we consider are the same as \citet{Duru2019} and that our schemes only differ at the discrete level.
 One benefit of this approach is that it enables the use of a wider class of time stepping methods for earthquake rupture problems with nonlinear interfaces.

-The energy method was used to show that the proposed scheme was stable.
-Numerical experiments showed that the proposed scheme was non-stiff, confirmed the stability results, and also demonstrated the accuracy of the scheme.
+The energy method was used to show that the proposed scheme is stable.
+Numerical experiments showed that the proposed scheme is non-stiff, confirmed the stability results, and also demonstrated the accuracy of the scheme.
+The analysis presented is dimension independent, thus the results equally apply to three dimensions.
+That said, the penalty parameter scales with $d$, and thus there may be more restrictive time step in three dimensions; see~\eqref{eqn:penalty:param}.

+One area for future work includes more general wave equations, such as linear elasticity.
+In this case, there will be multiple displacement and characteristic variables.
+One important question to consider is whether auxiliary interface variables are required for all components or only a subset.
+The work \citet{AlmquistDunham2021} will be relevant to these exstensions, particularly if one is willing to be restricted to fully-compatible SBP operators.

+One of the disadvantages of the traditional SBP finite difference formulations is that the mesh must be conforming across block interfaces.
+Computationally, this means that some regions of the domain will have finer mesh resolution than the physics dictates which increases the computational cost through both increased overhead per time step and reduced time steps size.
+These limitations have lead to a recent interest in SBP-SAT methods for non-conforming interfaces \citep{mattsson2010stable, wang2016high, kozdon2016stable}.
+Though we see no obvious reason that the methods presented here would not extend to the non-conforming interface case, it remains for this to be rigorously demonstrated.